Ireland in the Eurovision Song Contest 2021

-Ireland was represented at the Eurovision Song Contest 2021, having internally selected Lesley Roy as their representative with the song "Maps".
-She was due to compete in the 2020 contest with "Story of My Life" before the event's cancellation.
+Ireland was represented at the Eurovision Song Contest 2021 with the song "Maps", written by Lesley Roy, Lukas Hällgren, Emelie Eriksson, and Philip Strand, and performed by Roy herself.
+The Irish participating broadcaster, Raidió Teilifís Éireann (RTÉ), internally selected its entry for the contest.
+Roy was due to compete in the 2020 contest with "Story of My Life" before the event's cancellation.
 "Maps" failed to qualify for the grand finale, placing last in the semi-final with 20 points.